sulphatet/Vizro-Customization-Demo/README.md

 # Vizro-Customization-Demo

-The hands code repository for the hands on tutorial: https://medium.com/@saffand03/creating-custom-dashboards-with-vizro-a-comprehensive-guide-73c69c6f851e
+The code repository for the hands on tutorial: https://medium.com/@saffand03/creating-custom-dashboards-with-vizro-a-comprehensive-guide-73c69c6f851e